Best Things to do in Cowley: Oxford Area Guide

-If the weather permits (we promise it doesn’t always rain) heading to Florence Park for an outdoorsy afternoon is one of the top things to do in Cowley.
+If the weather permits (I promise it doesn’t always rain) heading to Florence Park for an outdoorsy afternoon is one of the top things to do in Cowley.

 With kid’s playgrounds, tennis courts, and stunning walking trails, there’s plenty to do here.
-Or, bring a picnic (and a good book) and spend the afternoon reclined on the grass near to the tree-lined promenade.
+Or, bring a picnic and a good book to spend the afternoon reclined on the grass near to the tree-lined promenade.

 Oxford’s only independent cinema can be found on Cowley Road, housed inside an impressive art deco building.

-The UPP is a popular spot amongst the coolest of locals, as it shows art-house and indie films, alongside a choice few mainstream releases.
+The Ultimate Picture Palace, or UPP, is a popular spot amongst the coolest of locals, as it shows art-house and indie films alongside a choice few mainstream releases.

 Rent a Bike